Simecekk/BonTon-contracts/README.md

 4) Wait for game to start
 5) Win rock / paper / scissors / lizard / spack (and do it until you are last men standing)
 6) Receive 90% of all the acquired TONs during registration
-7) Rest 10% are sent to charity which will hopefully save the world
+7) Rest 10% are sent to charity

 ## Development